 Eating out is one of my greatest pleasures in life.
 I love food.
-Restaurants are a super great place to hang out with friends and meet new people!
+Restaurants are a great place to hang out with friends, and to meet new people!
 I’m here to help you save a few bucks at restaurants and allow you to eat out more often.

 5 Tips for Saving Money at Restaurants

-Restaurants want people in their seats.
-Unfortunately, some days aren’t as busy as others.
-To counteract this issue, many restaurants will start doing promotional nights on their slow days.
-You can get like 2 for 1 appetizers, a free dessert with an entree or other cool stuff!
-You should definitely learn all of your favourite restaurant’s promo nights so you can save on all the extra goodies you love.
+Restaurants really just want people in their seats.
+Unfortunately, some days aren’t as busy as others!
+To counteract this issue, many restaurants will start doing promotional nights on their slooooooow days.

-If you have a variable schedule during the week, or you have free weekends you can easily invite a friend out for lunch instead of dinner.
-Lunch menus are usually $5 cheaper than comparable items on a dinner menu.
-And lunch menus are going to be a lot lighter and make you feel less groggy than a giant dinner meal.
+If you have a variable schedule during the week, or you have free time on the weekends, you can easily invite a friend out for lunch instead of dinner.
+Lunch menus are usually $5 cheaper than comparable items on a dinner menu, and they’re also much lighter which won’t make you feel groggy like a giant dinner meal.